-(2) provide services to eligible children attending private elementary schools and secondary schools in accordance with 20 USC § 6320, and timely and meaningful consultation with private school officials regarding such services;

-(3) participate, if selected, in the National Assessment of Educational Progress in reading and mathematics in grades 4 and 8 carried out under 20 USC § 9622(b)(3);

-(4) coordinate and integrate services provided under this part with other educational services at the LEA or individual school level, such as services for English learners, children with disabilities, migratory children, American Indian, Alaska Native, and Native Hawaiian children, and homeless children and youths, in order to increase program effectiveness, eliminate duplication, and reduce fragmentation of the instructional program;

-(5) collaborate with the state, county, and tribal child welfare agency to-

-(A) designate a point of contact if the corresponding child welfare agency notifies the local educational agency, in writing, that the agency has designated an employee to serve as a point of contact for the local educational agency; and

-(B) develop and implement clear written procedures governing how transportation to maintain children in foster care in their school of origin when in their best interest will be provided, arranged, and funded for the duration of the time in foster care, which procedures shall-

-(i) ensure that children in foster care needing transportation to the school of origin will promptly receive transportation in a cost-effective manner and in accordance with 42 USC § 675(4)(A); and

-(ii) ensure that, if there are additional costs incurred in providing transportation to maintain children in foster care in their schools of origin, the LEA will provide transportation to the school of origin if-

-(I) the local child welfare agency agrees to reimburse the LEA for the cost of such transportation;

-$(\ensuremath{\text{II}})$ the LEA agrees to pay for the cost of such transportation; or

-(III) the LEA and the local child welfare agency agree to share the cost of such transportation;

-When there is a disagreement the LEA and child welfare agency will split the cost of such transportation.

-(6) ensure that all teachers and paraprofessionals working in a program supported with funds under this part meet applicable state certification and licensure requirements, including any requirements for certification obtained through alternative routes to certification; and

-(7) in the case of a LEA that chooses to use funds under this part to provide early childhood education services to low-income children below the age of compulsory school attendance, ensure that such services comply with the performance standards established under section 641A(a) of the Head Start Act (42 U.S.C.
-9836a(a)).
+- (2) provide services to eligible children attending private elementary schools and secondary schools in accordance with 20 USC § 6320, and timely and meaningful consultation with private school officials regarding such services: - (3) participate, if selected, in the National Assessment of Educational Progress in reading and mathematics in grades 4 and 8 carried out under 20 USC § 9622(b)(3); - (4) coordinate and integrate services provided under this part with other educational services at the LEA or individual school level, such as services for English learners, children with disabilities, migratory children, American Indian, Alaska Native, and Native Hawaiian children, and homeless children and youths, in order to increase program effectiveness, eliminate duplication, and reduce fragmentation of the instructional program; - (5) collaborate with the state, county, and tribal child welfare agency to- - (A) designate a point of contact if the corresponding child welfare agency notifies the local educational agency, in writing, that the agency has designated an employee to serve as a point of contact for the local educational agency; and - (B) develop and implement clear written procedures governing how transportation to maintain children in foster care in their school of origin when in their best interest will be provided, arranged, and funded for the duration of the time in foster care, which procedures shall- - (i) ensure that children in foster care needing transportation to the school of origin will promptly receive transportation in a costeffective manner and in accordance with 42 USC § 675(4)(A); and - (ii) ensure that, if there are additional costs incurred in providing transportation to maintain children in foster care in their schools of origin, the LEA will provide transportation to the school of origin if- - (I) the local child welfare agency agrees to reimburse the LEA for the cost of such transportation; - (II) the LEA agrees to pay for the cost of such transportation; or - (III) the LEA and the local child welfare agency agree to share the cost of such transportation. - When there is a disagreement the LEA and child welfare agency will split the cost of such transportation. - (6) ensure that all teachers and paraprofessionals working in a program supported with funds under this part meet applicable state certification and licensure requirements, including any requirements for certification obtained through alternative routes to certification; - (7) in the case of a LEA that chooses to use funds under this part to provide early childhood education services to low-income children below the age of compulsory school attendance, ensure that such services comply with the performance standards established under section 641A(a) of the Head Start Act (42 U.S.C.
+9836a(a)); and - (8) comply with school improvement activities and requirements if one or more schools in the LEA is identified for comprehensive or targeted supports pursuant to Wisconsin's consolidated State plan under the ESEA as approved by the U.S. Department of Education.